gsidhu/buzee-tauri/README.md

 If you want to use a phrase as a keyword for search and not time, simply wrap it in quotes like this: `invoice "March 2022"`

-## Building from Source
+## Building from source

-Buzee works best on Mac.
-Windows may throw up some issues because I haven't had a change to properly test it.
-Linux is untested entirely, so you're on your own there.
+Buzee works Windows, Linux, and Max but may throw up some issues because I haven't a mac :P Android is also supported ATM via tauri

 1. Clone the repository.
 2. Install Rust and NodeJS.